 Dr. Fredric Mau is a Licensed Professional Counselor (LPC).
 He has been in practice in Columbia, South Carolina, since 2004 as a hypnotherapist.

 He is a member of the American Counseling Association, the South Carolina Association of Licensed Professional Counselors, and the National Guild of Hypnotists.
-Dr. Mau is a Board Certified Consulting Hypnotherapist and Certified Instructor of hypnosis.
+Dr. Mau is a Distance Certified Counselor (DCC), Board Certified Consulting Hypnotherapist (BCH) and Certified Instructor (CI) of hypnosis.
 Dr. Mau regularly speaks at the national convention of the Guild, primarily on neurological bases of hypnosis.

 An internationally known speaker, Dr. Mau received the HypnoScience award for research in science which advances the profession of hypnosis at the 2013 international Hypnosekongress in Zürich, Switzerland.
 In 2014 he is speaking at the Guild convention in Massachusetts, as well as at the 65th Anniversary Conference of the Australian Hypnotherapist’s Association's in Sydney, and again at the Hypnosekongress in Zürich.